wx-chevalier/Awesome-Lists-and-CheatSheets/Backend/MicroService/MicroService-OpenSource-Links.md

 与编程框架强相关的微服务相关框架应用归纳在本处，其余归纳在 [DevOps OpenSource Links](https://parg.co/A1W)。

+# RPC

+## RPC Protocol

+## RPC Frameworks

+- [brpc #Project#](https://github.com/brpc/brpc): Most common RPC framework used throughout Baidu, with 600,000+ instances and 500+ kinds of services, called "baidu-rpc" inside Baidu.

+- [gRPC #Project#](https://grpc.io/docs/guides/): gRPC is a modern, open source, high-performance remote procedure call (RPC) framework that can run anywhere.
+It enables client and server applications to communicate transparently, and makes it easier to build connected systems.

+- [Dubbo #Project#](https://github.com/apache/incubator-dubbo): Apache Dubbo (incubating) is a high-performance, java based, open source RPC framework.

+## Data Formatter

+- [gron #Project#](https://github.com/tomnomnom/gron): gron transforms JSON into discrete assignments to make it easier to grep for what you want and see the absolute 'path' to it.

 # Service Gateway

 - [2001-HAProxy #Project#](http://www.haproxy.org/): HAProxy is a free, very fast and reliable solution offering high availability, load balancing, and proxying for TCP and HTTP-based applications.